tharangakothalawala/sso/README.md

 use YouApp\TSKSSO\YourImplementationOfTheAppUserRepository;

 $authenticator = new PersistingAuthenticator(
-    $googleConnection,
     new YourImplementationOfTheAppUserRepository(),
     new MysqliThirdPartyStorageRepository(new mysqli('localhost', 'foo', 'bar', 'db')),
 );
 ```

-Of course you can also use your own storage by just implementing this interface : `TSK\SSO\Storage\ThirdPartyStorageRepository`.
+Of course you can use your own storage by just implementing this interface : `TSK\SSO\Storage\ThirdPartyStorageRepository`.

 ## Revoking access to your client application